mskhc/dev1/content/en/blog/_posts/2024-09-25-swap-ga-graduation/2024-09-25-swap-ga-graduation.md

 #### Enable swap on boot

-After setting up swap, to start the swap file at boot time, add a line similar to `/swapfile swap swap defaults 0 0` to `/etc/fstab` file.
+After setting up swap, to start the swap file at boot time, you either set up a systemd unit to activate (encrypted) swap, or you add a line similar to `/swapfile swap swap defaults 0 0` into `/etc/fstab`.

 ### Set up a Kubernetes cluster that uses swap-enabled nodes